 Allergic Reactions to Food

-The most common food allergies that cause 90% of allergic reaction are milk, tree nuts, peanuts, soy, shellfish, fish, wheat, and eggs.
-Once the allergen is consumed it usually causes a reaction within two hours, often times the reaction happens within minutes.
+The most common food allergies that cause 90% of allergic reactions are milk, tree nuts, peanuts, soy, shellfish, fish, wheat, and eggs.
+Once the allergen is consumed, it usually causes a reaction within two hours, often times the reaction happens within minutes.
 It is rare for a reaction to occur more than two hours from the point the allergen was consumed.

 - Vomiting and/or stomach cramps